guidefari/here_hugo/content/note/effective.md

   );
 ```

-Wrapping work in spans is straightforward, and sending those spans to a trace collector is also pretty straightforward.
+Wrapping work in spans is straightforward, and shipping those spans to a trace collector is too.
 The program already has a runtime, services, and a composition model.
-Tracing fits into that instead of being bolted on later.
+Tracing fits in instead of getting bolted on later.

-## Where I'm using it

-Some repo's to check out
+## Some repo's to check out

 - [invoicing](https://github.com/guidefari/invoicing), the app I keep referencing
 - [gbfm](https://github.com/guidefari/gbfm), look inside `apps/vps`